gedit-technology/imovo/notes-handle-git-submodules.md

 ------------------------------------------

 - There are high-level options to some git commands, to recurse into submodules.
+  Update: BUT, the operations need to be done at the specific `git_ref`, so it's probably a better idea to setup and cleanup the submodules with some `git submodule` commands.
+  ==> Will read the git-submodule(1) manpage.

 - Maybe need to update/improve my readme files in some git repos for submodules handling.